flot/flot/README.md

 Flot is a Javascript plotting library for jQuery.
 Read more at the website: <http://www.flotcharts.org/>

-Take a look at examples/index.html; they should give a good impression of what Flot can do, and the source code of the examples is probably the fastest way to learn how to use Flot.
+Take a look at the [examples](examples/index.html); they should give a good impression of what Flot can do, and the source code of the examples is probably the fastest way to learn how to use Flot.

 ## Installation ##